Greenwashing in Sustainable Tourism & Responsible Travel

 The Sins of Greenwashing

-According to the Home and Family Edition, 95% consumer products claiming to be green were discovered to commit at least one of the "Seven Sins of Greenwashing":
+According to the Home and Family Edition, 95% consumer products claiming to be green were discovered to commit at least one of the “Seven Sins of Greenwashing”.

-1. Sin of the Hidden Trade-off, committed by suggesting a product is "green" based on an unreasonably narrow set of attributes without attention to other important environmental issues.
+Committed by suggesting a product is “green” based on an unreasonably narrow set of attributes without attention to other important environmental issues.

-2. Sin of No Proof, committed by an environmental claim that cannot be substantiated by easily accessible supporting information or by a reliable third-party certification.
+Committed by an environmental claim that cannot be substantiated by easily accessible supporting information or by a reliable third-party certification.

-3. Sin of Vagueness, committed by every claim that is so poorly defined or broad that its real meaning is likely to be misunderstood by the consumer.
+Committed by every claim that is so poorly defined or broad that its real meaning is likely to be misunderstood by the consumer.

-4. Sin of Worshipping False Labels is committed when a claim, communicated either through words or images, gives the impression of a third-party endorsement where no such endorsement exists.
+Committed when a claim, communicated either through words or images, gives the impression of a third-party endorsement where no such endorsement exists.

-5. Sin of Irrelevance, committed by making an environmental claim that may be truthful but which is unimportant or unhelpful for consumers seeking environmentally preferable products.
+Committed by making an environmental claim that may be truthful but which is unimportant or unhelpful for consumers seeking environmentally preferable products.

-7. Sin of Fibbing, the least frequent Sin, is committed by making environmental claims that are simply false.
+The least frequent Sin, is committed by making environmental claims that are simply false.

 In 2008, Ed Gillespie identified “ten signs of greenwashing” similar to the Seven Sins above, with three additional indicators:

-2. Just not credible - A claim that touts the environmentally friendly attributes of a dangerous product, such as cigarettes.
+A claim that touts the environmentally friendly attributes of a dangerous product, such as cigarettes.

-3. Gobbledygook - The use of jargon or information that the average person cannot readily understand or be able to verify.
+The use of jargon or information that the average person cannot readily understand or be able to verify.

 Companies may pursue certification and accreditation to avoid and counteract greenwashing and ensure independent verification of their green claims.